scriptdaemon/manual/metadata.rst

 .. tip::

 	The :bash:`print-manifest-and-spine` tool generates a draft of the spine by making some educated guesses as to the reading order.
-The tool's output is never 100% correct; manual review of the output is required, and adjustments will be necessary to correct the reading order.
+The tool’s output is never 100% correct; manual review of the output is required, and adjustments will be necessary to correct the reading order.